sandeep-tukaram/algods/datastructure/README.md

 # Data Structures
 I'm really not sure whether there is a standard definition for datastructure.
-I take a system's view.
+I take a system's view and employ first principles thinking.

 ---
 ## System's View - Structure and Behavior